FarhanCeo/Netsmartz_1_Bash/README.md

 TO SEE SPECIFIC FILE OF LOGS OF A SPECIFIC SERVER ------------------->

-CMD: bash omnitool.sh -sf <server_number> <file_number>
+CMD: bash omni.sh -sf <server_number> <file_number>

 DESCRIPTION: THIS WILL SHOW THE LOG FILE OF A SERVER YOU SPECIFIED

-EXAMPLE: bash omnitool.sh -sf 3 (THIS WILL SHOW YOU FILE 3 LOGS OF SERVER 3)
+EXAMPLE: bash omni.sh -sf 3 (THIS WILL SHOW YOU FILE 3 LOGS OF SERVER 3)

 ----------------------------------------------------------------------------------------

 TO CONTINUOUSLY CHECK FOR ERRORS AND ALERT WHEN REACHING MAXIMUM ERROR COUNT

-CMD: bash omnitool.sh --analyze
+CMD: bash omni.sh --analyze

 DESCRIPTION: THIS WILL CONTINUOUSLY ANALYSE THE LOGS OF EACH SERVER AND TRACK COUNT OF ERRORS OF EACH SERVERS AND RETURN ALERT MESSAGE.